Fenton Milk Glass Epergne Value Guide

 The typical price range for Fenton Milk Glass Epergne is $75 - $90 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- The presence of the original Fenton foil label can increase the item's appeal to serious glass collectors.
+• The presence of an original Fenton paper label or an embossed logo can increase desirability for serious glass collectors.

 How to Identify Fenton Milk Glass Epergne?